OcelotBabou/Quartz/content/2-The World/Regions/Locations/Phemus Pass.md

 ---
 **Overview:**

 Phemus Pass is a crucial stretch of road that borders the northern edge of [[Phemus Reach]].
 It connects Portum with the eastern regions and once served as an essential route for those seeking to journey west across the Periculosus Ocean.
-However, the pass now lies largely abandoned, with only a few desperate merchants from Portum attempting to re-establish its viability.
+However, the pass now lies largely abandoned, with only a few desperate merchants from [[Portum]] attempting to re-establish its viability.

 **Description:**

 Phemus Pass winds along the rugged northern edge of Phemus Reach, offering breathtaking views of the surrounding landscape.
-The road is flanked by steep cliffs on one south and dense forests on the north, creating a dramatic and challenging terrain.
+The road is flanked by steep cliffs on the south and dense forests on the north, creating a dramatic and challenging terrain.
 The path itself is a mixture of old cobblestones and rough, uneven ground, reflecting years of neglect and disuse.

 ![[Phemus Passa.webp]]